ampersandmcd/OpenSwarm/Docs/03-Hardware.md

 ### Testbed

-To keep with the theme of simplicity, flexibility, and affordability, the testbed consists of only three parts: open floor space, an overhead webcam for visual tracking and robot localization, and a router to enable UDP communication between a central server and client robots.
+To keep with the theme of simplicity, flexibility, and affordability, the testbed consists of only three parts: open floor space (25-100 ft<sup>2</sup>), an overhead webcam for visual tracking and robot localization, and a router to enable UDP communication between a central server and client robots.
 These three elements are all that's needed to turn a classroom, basement, or bedroom into one's own research lab.

 ## Architecture